QANDA: History

-Co-Founder Jongheun ‘Ray’ Lee first came up with the idea of QANDA during his freshman year in college.
+Co-founder Jongheun ‘Ray’ Lee first came up with the idea of QANDA during his freshman year in college.
 While he was tutoring to earn money, Lee realized that the quality of education a student receives is greatly based on their location.
-Lee saw his K-12 students were regularly asking similar questions and realized that these questions are from a pre-selected number of textbooks currently being used in schools.
-He decided to team up with his high school friend, Yongjae ‘Jake’ Lee to build a platform whereby way of using a mobile app to scan and submit questions, students can ask and receive detailed responses.
+Lee saw his K-12 students were regularly asking similar questions and realized that these questions were from a pre-selected number of textbooks currently being used in schools.
+He decided to team up with his high school friend, Yongjae ‘Jake’ Lee to build a platform whereby, one uses a mobile app to scan and submit questions, and students can ask and receive detailed responses.
 Lee's school friends, Wonguk Jung and Hojae Jeong, joined the team.

 In June 2015, Mathpresso, Inc. was founded in Seoul, South Korea.

 In January 2016, Mathpresso's first product QANDA was launched.
 It supported a Q&A feature between students and tutors.

 In October 2017, QANDA introduced an AI-based search capability that permitted users to search for answers in seconds.

+In April 2020, Jake Yongjae Lee(CEO & co-founder) and Ray Jongheun Lee (co-founder) were selected as Forbes 30 under 30 Asia.

 In June 2021, QANDA raised $50 million in series C funding.
+Jake Yongjae Lee was recognized as an Innovator Under 35 by MIT Technology Review.

 In November 2021, QANDA secured a strategic investment from Google.

-Since its inception, it got its backing in Series C funding from investors namely Google, Yellowdog, GGV Capital, Goodwater Capital, KDB, and SKS Private Equity with participation from SoftBank Ventures Asia, Legend Capital, Mirae Asset Venture Investment, and Smilegate Investment.
-The total cumulative investment is about 122 million dollars.
+Since its inception, it has received backing in Series C funding from investors namely Google, Yellowdog, GGV Capital, Goodwater Capital, KDB, and SKS Private Equity with participation from SoftBank Ventures Asia, Legend Capital, Mirae Asset Venture Investment, and Smilegate Investment.

+In September 2023, Mathpresso has raised $8 million (10 billion KRW) from Korea's telecom giant, KT.
+The total cumulative investment is about 130 million US dollars.
+The partnership aims to accelerate the development of an education-specific Large Language Model.
+The company intends to incorporate the LLM model to fortify its AI tutor, which later will be integrated into the existing services: QANDA App, B2B & B2G Saas, and 1:1 online tutoring (QANDA Tutor).

 Features

 QANDA features OCR-based solution search, one-on-one Q&A tutoring, a study timer.

 In 2021, QANDA launched additional features, including the premium subscription model that offers unlimited “byte-sized” micro-video lectures and the community feature that enhances collaborative learning.

-In 2021, QANDA launched QANDA Tutor, a tablet-based 1:1 tutoring service.
+In 2021, QANDA launched QANDA Tutor, a tablet-based 1:1 tutoring service and QANDA Study, a 1:N online school in Vietnam.

 In 2022, QANDA launched an exam prep feature that offers past exam materials from school via online.
 This feature is currently available in South Korea.

+In August 2023, QANDA launched a beta version of an LLM-powered AI Tutor.